broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-outputs.md

 DP is not in GVS VCFs.
 It can be approximated from SUM of AD and in most cases should be equal, unless there were some low AF alternates that were dropped in reblocking.
 AD is a 2 or 3 length vector (only 3 if ½ genotype) and is only included for variant sites.

 ### PL: phred-scaled genotype likelihoods
-PLs (phred-scaled genotype likelihoods) are critically important for downstream analysis, but they can (mostly) be derived from the GQ value.
+PLs (phred-scaled genotype likelihoods) are expected by some downstream tools, but they can (mostly) be derived from the GQ value.
 Removing PLs from VCFs has enabled us to reduce file sizes by over an order of magnitude because the typical PL representation leads to an explosion of VCF sites at highly multi-alleleic sites.

 Note that normally the array for PL is length "G" where G is the number of genotypes.
 Instead, we output "." which is length 1, to represent the missing PL format field.

-PL can be approximated as [0, GQ, ~2*GQ]
+PL can be approximated as [0, GQ, ~2*GQ] for biallelic sites.

 ### Missing (`./.`) and `GQ0 0/0`
-Reblocking, a step required before running GVS, combines `./.` and `0/0`, see quote from reblocking release notes:
-> Missing (`./.`) genotype calls will be output at `GQ0` homozygous reference calls in the new pipeline version, so QC methods that rely on “missingness” will also need to be modified.
+Reblocking, a step required before running GVS, combines `./.` and `0/0`.
+So GVS VCFs will output `./.` and `0/0 GQ0` calls as `./.`.
+QC methods that rely on “missingness” will need to be modified to accommodate this.

-On output to both VCF and VDS, we output `./.` and `0/0 GQ0` calls as `./.`.